maina2/airbnb-clone-project/README.md

 Frontend Developer: Builds the user interface and client-side functionality, ensuring a responsive and intuitive experience.
 They integrate with backend APIs and focus on usability and performance.

-DevOps Engineer: Sets up and manages CI/CD pipelines using tools like GitHub Actions and Docker.
+DevOps Engineer: Sets up and manages CI against/CD pipelines using tools like GitHub Actions and Docker.
 They ensure smooth deployment, monitor application performance, and maintain infrastructure scalability and reliability.

 Security Specialist: Implements security measures for APIs, databases, and the overall application.
 They conduct vulnerability assessments, enforce secure coding practices, and ensure compliance with best practices.